Philoctetes: Description

-According to another myth, the Pylius (Πύλιος), the son of god Hephaestus, healed Philoctetes at Lemnos.
+According to another myth, Pylius (Πύλιος), the son of god Hephaestus, healed Philoctetes at Lemnos.

+A scholiast commenting on Apollonius's Argonautica lists Philoctetes as one of the male lovers of Heracles.

 Cult and cities

 The author of the Aristotelian Corpus writes that Philoctetes lived at the Macalla after he returned from the Trojan War, and adds that the hero had deposited there in the temple of Apollo Halius the bow and arrows of Hercules, which had, however, been removed by the Crotoniats to the temple of Apollo in their own city.
 In addition, the author mention that Philoctetes is honored among the Sybarites.

 According to Lycophron, at Macalla the inhabitants built a great shrine above his grave and glorified him as an everlasting god with libations and sacrifice of oxen.

 Justin writes that people say that the city of Thurii was built by Philoctetes and his monument is seen there even to his days, as well as the arrows of Hercules which laid up in the temple of Apollo.

 Solinus, Strabo and Virgil write that Petilia was established by Philoctetes.

 Strabo writes that also Krimisa and Chone were established by Philoctetes.
-In addition, Strabo write that some of Philoctetes companions fortified Aegesta.
+In addition, Strabo write that some of Philoctetes's companions fortified Aegesta.

 On a barren island near Lemnos there was an altar of Philoctetes with a brazen serpent, bows and breastplate bound with strips, to remind of the sufferings of the hero.